datawire/go-mkopensource/README.md

 ### Output type

 Parameter --output-type controls for output format.
-When parameter is not provided in the command line or value is incorrect, `--output-type` is set to `markdown`
+When parameter is not provided in the command line or value is incorrect, `--output-type` is set to `markdown`.

 This parameter only applies when `--ouput-format` is `txt`

 #### `--output-type=markdown`